jasylwong/learn-enough-rails/CHAPTER_SUMMARIES.md

 - Then use Active Storage's `variant` method for creating transformed images, with the `resize_to_limit` option

 ##### 13.4.4 Image upload in production
-- Using a cloud storage service to store files eg AWS S3
+- Using a cloud storage service to store files eg AWS S3 (see PDF for fuller notes & screenshots)
 - Add aws-sdk-s3 gem to production env
 - Sign up for AWS
 - Create a user via AWS Identity and Access Management (AIM)
 - Set up Heroku ENV variables
 - Use them in a special YAML file for configuring storage options
 - Add the Active Storage service configuration parameter
+- deploy

 #### 13.5 Conclusion